Last Updated: May 2026 | Author: Munir Ardi

 Up to 40% of homeless youth identify as LGBTQ+, often kicked out by unsupportive families.

-The Resource: Look for True Colors United or Covenant House.
-These organizations run shelters specifically for youth (ages 18-24) where your identity is respected, and you are safe from the predatory environment of adult shelters.
+- The Resource: Look for True Colors United or Covenant House.
+These organizations run shelters specifically for youth (ages 18-24) where your identity is respected.

 Phase 3: The “Bridge” (Transitional Housing)